Kings Park, New York: Education

+Kings Park High School is located in Kings Park on Main Street.

 Landmarks

 Sunken Meadow State Park borders Long Island Sound and is accessible by the Sunken Meadow State Parkway.
 It is a part of the New York State Parks system.
 In addition to the water, the park has 6 mi of public trails and 27 holes of golf.
 The park's facilities are used for different activities, among them various distance running competitions.
 "Cardiac Hill" is well known by local runners.

 The Nissequogue River, 6 mi in length, empties into Long Island Sound and is used for different types of water activities.
 The river flows through the Nissequogue River State Park.

 Kings Park Bluff, sandwiched between Sunken Meadow State Park and Short Beach in Smithtown sits the Kings Park Bluff which empties into the Long Island Sound.
 Used as a boat launch and a popular fishing location for locals.

 Kings Park is home to Leo P. Ostebo Kings Park Heritage Museum, the only school community managed town heritage museum in the United States, which is located in the first school building built in 1928.